The Story of PUP

 Laura next focused her efforts on researching Chihuahua breeders and ultimately decided she couldn't go wrong if she went exclusively to those with AKC registered dogs.
 Armed with a list of questions, she selected a breeder and went for a visit.
 She had never seen so many darling little pups.
 If she hadn't loved Chihuahuas before, she certainly did now!
 However, instead of finding herself at a reputable breeder, she found herself at what she learned to be a backyard breeder.
-Deciding she couldn’t leave a pup behind, instead of picking an outgoing, playful, friendly one, her heart was captured by the pup who wouldn't stay near her and acted as if she didn't need a thing from anyone.
+Deciding she couldn’t leave a pup behind, she started the process of selecting one.
+Instead of picking an outgoing, playful, friendly pup, her heart was captured by the one who wouldn't stay near her and acted as if she didn't need a thing from anyone.
 A pup with "issues"...
 Meka.

 With Meka at her side, Laura's canine education continued.
 She studied about temperaments, training, what good breeders breed for, and the importance of genetics in producing a great dog.
 At the same time, she learned about the dog rescue industry.